 - Emergency Submission of a Proposal

-- The Senate officers shall handle a submitted Emergency Proposal following the same procedures as for any other proposal, except that they shall assign a classification to the proposal and send it expeditiously to the whole Senate for consideration.
+- The Senate officers shall handle a submitted Emergency Proposal following the same procedures as for any other proposal/resolution, except that they shall assign a classification to the proposal/resolution and send it expeditiously to the whole Senate for consideration.

-- A two-thirds majority vote of the full Senate is required to approve taking up or adopting any such proposal.
+- A two-thirds majority vote of the full Senate is required to approve taking up and for adopting any such proposal.